athomasq/athomasq.github.io/threads/aliens.md

 In fact they are far better than humans at intra-species collaboration in service of species-wide goals.

-"Citizens United" and "stakeholder capitalism" are both the outcomes of corporations working together to neutralize external threats, from the government and the market respectively.
+"Citizens United" and "Stakeholder Capitalism" are both the outcomes of corporations working together to neutralize external threats, from the government and the market respectively.

 The former is usually associated with the right and the latter with the left, but human politics is a poor lens through which to analyze corporate action.